-arrow-up1300arrow-down1external-linkGitHub faces a fight for its survival at Microsoftwww.theverge.combaatliwala@lemmy.world to Technology@lemmy.worldEnglish · 2 days agomessage-square52linkfedilink
+arrow-up1309arrow-down1external-linkGitHub faces a fight for its survival at Microsoftwww.theverge.combaatliwala@lemmy.world to Technology@lemmy.worldEnglish · 1 month agomessage-square52linkfedilink

-minus-squareFarraigePlaisteaċ (sé/é)@lemmy.worldlinkfedilinkEnglisharrow-up28·2 days agoUntil someone can answer your question directly, Codeberg would be the best common example with 50,000 users in 2023.
+minus-squareFarraigePlaisteaċ (sé/é)@lemmy.worldlinkfedilinkEnglisharrow-up28·1 month agoUntil someone can answer your question directly, Codeberg would be the best common example with 50,000 users in 2023.

 Until someone can answer your question directly, Codeberg would be the best common example with 50,000 users in 2023.